Trump, on 1st death from virus in US: ‘No reason to panic”

 Robert Redfield, director of the Centers for Disease Control and Prevention, said there was “no evidence of link to travel” abroad in the case of the man who died.
 The patient was described as being in his late 50s and having a high health risk before contracting the virus.
 Redfield said the CDC mistakenly told Trump in an earlier briefing that the victim was a woman.

-On Friday, health officials confirmed a second case of coronavirus in the U.S. in a person who hadn’t traveled internationally or had close contact with anyone who had the virus.
+On Friday, health officials confirmed a third case of coronavirus in the U.S. in a person who hadn’t traveled internationally or had close contact with anyone who was known to have the virus.
 The U.S. has about 60 confirmed cases.
 Trump’s tally appeared to exclude cases of Americans repatriated from China or evacuated from the Diamond Princess cruise ship.

 The Washington case was the first death in U.S. but not first American to die: A 60-year-old U.S. citizen died in Wuhan in early February.